czusual/magellan-zoe/README.md

 # magellan-zoe
-the flow aglebra part of Magellan
+the flow algebra part of Magellan

 *according to Magellan-18-sub paper*